jonlu0602/DeepDenoisingAutoencoder/README.md

 <!-- These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system. -->

-Clone This repository to your local machine.
+Clone This repository to your local machine and run create_dir.sh first.

 ### Prerequisites